 The loss ended Baker's season at 9-1-1.
-Baker and Jewell played to a 10-10 tie in a regular-season showdown for the Heart of America Conference championship with 6:17 to play.
-"David (Cunningham) gave us a lift," Groom said.
-"The crowd on our side went wild when he came in the game.
-It was a psychological advantage for us."
+Baker and Jewell played to a 10-10 tie in a regular-season showdown for the Heart of America Conference championship

+Nov.
+8.

 Cunningham, Jewell's 6-foot-2, 200-pound senior rushing star from Louisiana, Mo., missed the earlier meeting with Baker because of the ankle injury he suffered in the Missouri Valley game Nov.
 1. Coach Stan McGarvey said he decided to use Cunningham Saturday morning, but only in the second half and if Cunningham were not bothered by pain.